LxLeChat/PSFLowChart/README.md

 It's still a work in progress ! building the script is done manually, no tests, etc... !

 # How it works
 The script parses a script AST, and create a list of ``nodes`` idenfying foreach/if/switch/loop statements.
-The output is a tree of nodes (parent, children etc... )
+The output is a tree of nodes (parent, children etc... ).
+For Drawing, the script depends on PSGraph.

 # Imporing the module
 ```powershell